CourseChat/InfrastructureChat/lecture/ses14-July6-Thursday-aft-DR.md

 - TerraJS: we will run our own GIS 3D display of all Digital Twin resources
 	- Open source framework for web-based geospatial catalog explorers
 - Get Docker container: contains all needed software:   webservers, databases, application programs, to run
+### Build a solar-powered, single-board Webserver for GIS, Digital Twin
 - How to connect this single board computer to the internet so anyone, anywhere, can connect to this directly?
 - if we build a solar powered server that runs off a battery, charges itself, that costs less than a hundred bucks, that means you can basically have a computer that you can put anywhere and can offer information of any type, geospatial or otherwise for free.
 - If you added a Starlink dish, which is, you know, 150 bucks a month for the service,  then you can provision a site anywhere on earth.